 This international hotel group is, in its own words, ‘a million miles away from the Hilton.’ citizenM is aiming its chic hotel rooms at transformational travelers looking for affordable luxury lifestyle.
 And as it turns out, street art too. citizenM had one hotel in NYC, and wanted to open a new one in The Bowery.
 In a nod to the rich street art history of the neighborhood, they wanted to bring some of that graffiti spirt into the citizenM Bowery.
 So in 2016, they reached out to local curator Marie Cecile Flageul and 21 5 Pointz Creates artists to work on something really special, with an aim to give 5 Pointz back to New York City.
 The result?
 The Museum of Street Art (MoSA), spanning 20 floors worth of stairwell in the citizenM New York Bowery hotel.

 A Vertical Love Letter to The Bowery

 MoSA Bowery isn’t just an art installation with serious street cred and history.
-It’s a celebration of creativity and of the reunion of artists from around the world.
+After all, there’s an incredible amount of unique and colorful street art in the Lower East Side of Manhattan.
+This is a celebration of creativity and of the reunion of artists from around the world.
 And it’s a descending art installation in a hotel staircase that goes down 20 floors.
 The combination of these aspects make it all the more unique and special for visitors who seek it out from the many New York art museums that are out there.

 From the 20th floor to the Lobby, guests experience the vertical love letter to the The Bowery.
 The street art shows the faces, sights and stories of the neighborhood, in distinctive street art style of the 21 5 Pointz Creates artists, all of whom had contributed to 5 Pointz in Queens.
 That includes artists from as close as the Bronx and Brooklyn, to those who travelled from as far as London and Paris.
 Five of the 21 contributing artists were female.